 dominant hand, which definitely affects playing.

-yourself about added cost (left-handed electric ukuleles can be ordered from Amazon).
-You will need to
+or concern yourself about added cost (left-handed electric ukuleles can be ordered from Amazon).
+You will

-switch the strings around, since the strings will have been set up to accommodate right-handed strumming
+need to switch the strings around, since the strings will have been set up to accommodate right-handed

 *Just remember, you'll be strumming or picking your ukulele with your left hand but not upside down, so